 Your Weekly earnings before Personal Income Tax – $382

-Now before tax you have earnings of $382 which makes your per – hour earnings $10.05.
-Always remember; Australia’s minimum per hour wage is $18.29 for a permanent employee and for casuals it is $20.24 gross.
+As per the calculation above, your before tax earnings stand at $382, which takes your per – hour earnings to $10.05.
+Australia’s current minimum per hour wage is $18.29 for a permanent employees and for casuals it is $20.24 gross.
 If driving Uber is your second job at least around 30 percentage of your earnings will be claimed by the ATO.
 If you wish to be an Uber Driver you should possess an altruistic mind apart from a hardworking nature due to the peanuts you earn for the effort you put.

-Those who buy a new car taking a loan, with a plan to become a self-employed Uber driver should consider the car depreciation, Maintenance and Service charges for the car, Car loan interest and the Car insurance.
-The weekly car writes off expense will come around $180 which is much better than the $300 we have calculated for the rentals.
+If you plan to buy a new car for the purpose taking a car loan, should consider the car depreciation, Maintenance and Service charges along with other expenses like Car loan interest and the Car insurance.
+The weekly car write off expenses will come around $180 which is much better than the $300 we have calculated for the rentals.
 So your weekly earnings will be more than the above calculated amount

 Coming back to the “ Can I become a full time Uber Driver?” question – The answer is – “not advisable”.
 You may exceed the $24 an hour we have calculated, if you work on Friday and Saturday Nights.
-But there is no guarantee for that, and if you take an average of your weekly earnings you are unlikely to go past the $24 we have calculated.
-If you are living in the fringe suburbs you may earn much lesser.
-Before you jump on to the Uber bandwagon take a few uber rides and ask your local driver , whether it is worth taking the plunge?
+But there is no guarantee for that.
+On an average your weekly earnings will not go past the $24 we have calculated.
+If you are living in the fringe suburbs you may earn much less.
+Before you jump on to the Uber bandwagon take a few uber rides and ask your local drivers , whether it is worth taking the plunge?

 What Uber drivers told us

-As I have said, we – a group of Uber enthusiasts took nearly fifty Uber trips around Melbourne to talk to Uber drivers.
-When we asked the drivers about their experiences, everyone said, they love it and makes good money by driving especially on weekends and during surge times.
+Earlier I had mentioned that we have taken more than 50 Uber rides across Melbourne to meet with the drivers.
+Every single driver we encountered, had only positive experiences about Uber.
+They all said,they love it and make good money out of it by driving especially on weekends and during surge times.
 We were about to end our research in good note, then one of us met Dinesh Panicker (name changed), an Uber driver with nearly one year of driving experience.
-He advised us that, no driver will tell their actual opinion until you ask them specific questions, that too only after gaining their confidence.
+He advised us that, no driver will tell their actual opinion until we ask them specific questions, that too after gaining their confidence.
 Since then we did just that.
 Below are our findings

 Most Uber drivers carried the opinion that Uber is a nasty company to work for.
 The Uber driver application allows Uber to set different settings for each driver it seems.
 Many complained that for months they got only unprofitable trips like driving 4km to pick up some one to drive 2Km and their earnings though in Inner city came an average of only $22.
 We heard a lot of complaints about Airport trips, after which they don’t get any pickups from arrivals which are reserved for Uber Black (luxury) .
 So Airport trips involved a lot of idle driving after the drop off.